 Taneytown's water supply system relies on groundwater which is supplied by eight municipal wells.
 Wells 8 and 9 have a permitted average day capacity of 190,000 gallons.
 Wells 11 and 12 have a permitted average day capacity of 118,000 gallons.
 Well 14 provides an additional 90,000 gallons average day capacity.
 Wells 15, 16 and 17 are permitted for a total of 154,100 gallons average day capacity.
-To address pumping limitations, Wells 11 and 12 alternate pumping.
+In order to address pumping limitations, Wells 11 and 12 alternate pumping.

 When signaled by a level controller at the City's 150,000-gallon (0.150 mg) elevated storage tank, all wells currently on-line (typically seven) are activated.
-Chlorination by chlorine gas, the only treatment used, occurs at each pumphouse, except for Wells 9 & 12.
+Chlorination by chlorine gas, the only treatment used, occurs at each pumphouse, with the exception of Wells 9 & 12.